-Black Rod is a senior officer in the House of Lords.
-He is responsible for controlling access to and maintaining order within the House and its precincts.
+Black Rod is a senior officer in the House of Lords, responsible for controlling access to and maintaining order within the House and its precincts.

 The Clerk of the Parliaments, to whom Black Rod reports, is in overall charge of the administration of the House, which provides all other services for Members of the Lords.